Car Rentals with No Surprises

 When you fill up the tank, save your receipt.
 For some strange reason Budget Rent a Car will not accept a credit card statement that show your gas purchase, only the receipt from the gas station.
 If you don’t get one from the pump, walk inside.

 You should also fill up the tank at a gas station that is within five miles from the drop-off location.

 At Budget Rent a Car, the notes by the representative at the independent drop-off location carries more weight than any credit card statement showing a gas purchase.
-Human errors is something unheard of within Budget Rent a Car.
-They simply do not make mistakes.
+Human error is something unheard of within Budget Rent a Car.
+Budget representatives simply do not make mistakes.

 If you have no luck with Budget and are sure your tank was full and you paid with a credit card, let your credit card company take the fight.
 For some reason they are usually more successful in presenting the facts.

 Other Consumers Experiences with Budget Car Rental